pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

 2. Calculate proportion of AF patients who received OAC before and after NOAC introduction.
 (No OAC vs Warfarin)
     -   Describe trend in proportion of patients receiving OAC each year.
     -   Test for Trend (Cochran–Armitage)
-3. Describe incident AF Cohort stratified by age groups, sex, and SES over time.
+3. Describe incident AF Cohort stratified by age groups, sex, and SES
     -   χ2 Test, t-test, ANOVA for differences in baseline characteristics and concomitant medications where appropriate
     -   Test for Trend (Cochran–Armitage)
 4. Prescription initiation pattern over time (NO OAC vs. Warfarin vs. NOAC, and NOAC Specific) in incident cohort.